BONUS: An Excerpt from Chapter Ten

 Jon casually walked toward the entrance.

 What he saw reminded him of something dear to his heart.
-Someone had turned the lights down, which brought out the shine of the gold band encircling the room– the blue steel consoles covered with red, yellow, green, and blue LED lights flashing on and off.
+Someone had turned the lights down, which brought out the shine of the gold band encircling the room and the blue steel consoles with red, yellow, green, and blue flashing lights.

 It reminded him of a Christmas night long ago.
-As a child, he had stayed up with Mrs. Gamble, staring at their beautiful Christmas tree, flickering with colored lights.
+As a child, he had stayed up with Mrs. Gamble, staring at their beautiful Christmas tree, flashing with colored lights.
 They had sat there for hours, listening to Christmas carols, licking candy canes, and talking.
-He finally fell asleep while Mrs. Gamble read him a story of how baby Jesus was born in a manger.
+He finally fell asleep in her arms while she read him a story of how baby Jesus was born in a manger.
 The memory came with anger and resentment over what his father had done to the closest thing he ever had to a mother.

 Nevertheless, it wasn’t Christmas.
-And all those LED lights blinking on and off meant Lex was rapidly bringing in information on all twelve channels.
+And all those flashing lights meant Lex was rapidly bringing in information on all twelve channels.

 “I see you’re busy.”